izzuddin8803/SAS-Enterprise-Miner/README.md

 <b>OBJECTIVES</b>

-To find best predicting model between Decision Tree and Logistic that predict if a person has annual income above $50,000 USD or below $50,000 based on the given variable
+To find best predicting model between Decision Tree and Logistic Regression that predict if a person has annual income above $50,000 USD or below $50,000 based on the given variable